Here are the top Institutional holders of Canadian Imperial Bank of Commerce (CM) shares

-Canadian Imperial Bank of Commerce (NYSE: CM) is 3.09% higher on its value in year-to-date trading and has touched a low of $39.40 and a high of $56.68 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The CM stock was last observed hovering at around $41.05 in the last trading session, with the day’s gains setting it 0.65% off its average median price target of $57.00 for the next 12 months.
-It is also 40.43% off the consensus price target high of $70.00 offered by 7 analysts, but current levels are -18.13% lower than the price target low of $35.30 for the same period.
+Canadian Imperial Bank of Commerce (NYSE: CM) is -1.38% lower on its value in year-to-date trading and has touched a low of $39.40 and a high of $56.68 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The CM stock was last observed hovering at around $40.50 in the last trading session, with the day’s loss setting it -0.61% off its average median price target of $57.00 for the next 12 months.
+It is also 43.01% off the consensus price target high of $70.00 offered by 7 analysts, but current levels are -13.0% lower than the price target low of $35.30 for the same period.

 Sponsored